blynkkk/blueprints/LeonardoEthernetBlink/README.md

 # 2. Prepare your Hardware before flashing

-1. Connect Ethernet Shield to Arduino board
+1. Connect Ethernet Shield to the Arduino board
 2. Connect Arduino board to computer with a USB cable
 3. Insert Ethernet cable to Ethernet Shield
-It will look something like this :
+It should look like this:
 *Picture*

 # 3. Prepare required software